 Welcome to the second of six free 1 hour bootcamp routines!
 If you stumbled across this workout by accident, feel free to sign up to get all six workout ideas.

-In this time of epic natural disasters and with the end of the world just around the corner, how would your clients handle surviving a cataclysmic event?
+In this time of epic natural disasters and the current pandemic, how would your clients handle surviving a cataclysmic event?

 Goals: Challenge, Strength, Crosstraining